winitzki/scall/tutorial/programming_dhall.md

 let _ = refl Natural 123 : LeibnizEqual Natural 123 (100 + 20 + 3)
 ```
 This code is fully analogous to `assert : 123 === 100 + 20 + 3`.
+This example shows why Dhall's `assert` feature may be viewed as syntactic sugar for the Leibniz equality.

 Given a value of type `LeibnizEqual T x y`, one can compute a value of type `x === y`.
 To achieve that, we may write a general function `toAssertType`: